Biology PhD, Cell and Molecular Biology Emphasis

 Ph.D.
 Admission Requirements

 Applicants to the Ph.D. program must submit a formal application to the Graduate Admissions Office.
-In addition, the applicant should arrange to have sent: three letters of recommendation from faculty members at previously attended colleges or universities, GRE scores (Verbal, Quantitative, and Analytical), and transcripts of all postsecondary academic work.
+In addition, the applicant should arrange to have sent: three letters of recommendation from faculty members at previously attended colleges or universities, and transcripts of all postsecondary academic work.
+We encourage GRE scores (Verbal, Quantitative, and Analytical) to be sent as well; however these are not required.
 Admission to the Ph.D. program normally requires a minimum grade point average overall and in biology courses of 3.0 (where A=4.0).
 Applicants from countries where English is not a primary language are required to take the TOEFL examination.
 Scores must be submitted before admission can be decided.
 Ordinarily, a score of 550 or better is required.

 Applicants should have a bachelor's or M.S. degree from an accredited United States college or university or evidence of equivalent training at an accredited institution outside the United States.
 They should have the appropriate background for graduate work in biology, including courses in genetics, biochemistry, and evolution.
 Courses in organic chemistry, college physics, and calculus are expected.
 A course in statistics is recommended.
 Students admitted to the Ph.D. program who have not met all the prerequisites may be required to make up deficiencies before admission to candidacy.
 The deficiencies will be decided during orientation meetings prior to the start of the second semester.
 Three credits of BIOL 4920 Selected Topics can be given to graduate students for BIOL 2012 or BIOL 3302 if they receive a grade of B or better for all undergraduate course work and complete a graduate-level paper assigned by the instructor.
 Instructor consent is required.